aiidateam/AEP/005_exportformat/readme.md

 ## Proposed Enhancement

+The goal of this enhancement is to replace the current archive format with one that allows for reading and writing of large archives, without significant degradation in performance.

-The goal of this project is to first develop a set of agreed requirements for a new archive format, followed by a concrete implementation of the format, and accompanying export and import functions.
+The proposal first outlines a set of agreed requirements for a new archive format, followed by proposals for a concrete implementation of the format, and accompanying export and import functions.

 ## Detailed Explanation